 |Premature Encashment||A Certificate may be prematurely encashed in case of

 If the certificate is encashed after expiry of one year but before the expiry of three years from the date of certificate, an amount equivalent to the face value together with simple interest is payable.

-The amount payable after expiry of three years from the date of the certificate (VII issue) is as under:
+The amount payable after expiry of three years from the date of the certificate (VIII issue) is as under:

 |Tax benefits||Available under Section 80C|

 Interest accruing annually is automatically reinvested, and such re-invested interest qualify for tax rebate under section 80C of the Income Tax Act.

 Loans can be availed from banks on pledge of NSCs.
 Application on NC-41 is required to be submitted for pleadge of NSCs as security.

 NSCs are available in denominations of Rs.100, Rs.500, Rs.1000, Rs.5,000 and Rs.10,000

 NSCs can be purchased in Demat Form from select Post Offices.

 If a certificate is lost, stolen, destroyed, mutilated or defaced, application may be made showing particulars of the certificate with circumstances attending such loss, theft, destruction, mutilation or defacement for issue of duplicate certificate to the Post Office where the Certificate is registered.
 If the Officer-In-Charge is satisfied, he shall issue a duplicate Certificate on the applicant furnishing an indemnity bond in the prescribed form with sureties or with a bank's guarantee.